• Skip to primary navigation

 Instructions

-Begin by whisking the three eggs until they begin to thicken.
-Next, add the sugar (½ cup) and whisk for a few minutes.
+Begin by whisking the three room-temperature eggs until they begin to thicken.
+Next, add the granulated sugar (½ cup) and whisk for a few minutes.
 As you can see, I like to use my whisk.
 If it is easier for you to use your stand mixer, use the whisk attachment.

-Next, add in the oil (¼ cup ), vanilla extract (1 teaspoon) and anise extract (1 teaspoon).
+Next, add the vegetable oil (¼ cup ), vanilla extract (1 teaspoon) and anise extract (1 teaspoon).

 Moving right along, whisk in the dry ingredients, which consist of flour (1¼ cups), baking powder (¾ teaspoon) and salt (just a pinch).